Andrew Bender

 Assistant Director, Veteran Student Support Services

-Jason serves as the Assistant Director of Veteran Student Support Services at the Chez Veterans Center.
+Jason serves as the Assistant Director for Veteran Student Support Services at the Chez Veterans Center.
 Jason served eight years of active duty in the Marine Corps and completed two tours to Iraq and one tour to Afghanistan.
 It was during his undergraduate degree that he discovered he wanted to serve military-connected students after he graduated.
 Jason also retired from the Illinois National Guard 2020 and completed his Master’s in the Human Resources Development program here at the University of Illinois Urbana-Champaign.

 Email Jason Sakowski